 Risk of groundwater emergence is assessed in this SFRA using JBA's 5m Groundwater Emergence Map.
-This dataset is recommended for use by the EA in the SFRA Good Practice Guide.
+This dataset is recommended for use by the EA in the SFRA Good Practice Guide2.
 Figure 4-1 shows the map covering this site and the surrounding areas and.
 Table 4-1 explains the risk classifications.

-The northeastern side of the site is within an area where there is no risk of groundwater emergence.
-Groundwater conditions on the northeastern half of the site may be suited to infiltration SuDS.
-The southwestern side of the site is within an area where there is a risk of groundwater flooding to surface and subsurface assets.
+The majority of the northern side of the site is within an area where there is no risk of groundwater emergence.
+Groundwater conditions in the north may be suited to infiltration SuDS.
+The southern side of the site is within an area where there is a risk of groundwater flooding to surface and subsurface assets.
 There is the possibility of groundwater emerging at the surface locally.
-In the far southern corner, groundwater may emerge at significant rates and has the capacity to flow overland and/or pond within any topographic low spots.
-Infiltration SuDS may be unsuitable in these areas though further investigations will be required at the FRA stage.
+In the southeastern corner, groundwater may emerge at significant rates and has the capacity to flow overland and/or pond within any topographic low spots.
+Infiltration SuDS may be unsuitable in these areas.
+Ground survey including percolation testing may be required at the FRA stage to fully ascertain groundwater conditions.